SF State Account/Email

 Please speak with the head of your area regarding safety guidelines that need to be discussed with your students.
 The assistant academic office coordinator will distribute safety guideline signature forms in instructors' department mailbox.
 Every enrolled student must sign this form.
 The student’s signature acknowledges that they have been told about all safety guidelines for that course.
 The original form must be returned to the assistant academic office coordinator by the date provided.

-The School of Art has several calendars available in Google.
-Please bookmark these calendars for reference.
+Please bookmark all these calendars for your reference.

 The College of Liberal & Creative Arts website contains useful resources regarding plagiarism in the “For Faculty” area, including a policy statement that can be included on course syllabi, procedures and a form for reporting cases of plagiarism to the School and College.